Lille Torv: Notable buildings

 "Det Hvide Palæ" (The White Mansion), showpiece of the Meulengracht Complex.

 The central location of the square and the markets formerly held here meant it was a desirable location for merchants to establish themselves.
 Little Square is therefore home to several notable and storied merchant mansions.
 Meulengracht's House with address on Lille Torv 2 was built by the merchant Harboe Meulengracht in the late 1700s and was for a time the social focal point for the high society and even royalty.
 Today Meulengracht's House is home to stores.
-The Business- and Agricultural Bank of Jutland (Danish: Jysk Handels- og Landbrugsbank) is a listed building by the architect Sophus Frederik Kühnel featuring architecture relatively unique to Aarhus.
+The Business- and Agricultural Bank of Jutland is a listed building by the architect Sophus Frederik Kühnel featuring architecture relatively unique to Aarhus.
 Previously the square was also home to the Mayor's House (Borgmestergården) which was moved to Tangkrogen during the Danish National Exhibition of 1909 and afterwards to the Botanical Gardens where it became the first building in the Old Town Museum.